IBM/trusted-service-identity/README.md

 ```

 ### Build Helm Charts
-Currently there are 2 charts to deploy TI KeyRelease: ti-key-release-1 and ti-key-rel
+Currently there are 2 charts to deploy TI KeyRelease:
--2
+* ti-key-release-1
+* ti-key-release-2

 Package the helm charts:
 ```console
 cd TI-KeyRelease